swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > ## Which Pipe?
 >
-> The file `data-shell/data/animals.txt` contains 586 lines of data formatted as follows:
+> The file `animals.txt` contains 586 lines of data formatted as follows:
 >
 > ~~~
 > 2012-11-05,deer